 First up is "Trail Soba."
 It was created by Mochizuki, an importer and distributor of outdoor brands, which also develops its own brand.
 They released this portable instant soba under the brand name BCFOOD.
 When it comes to instant soba, "Donbei" is a common choice, but these come in large cups that are not suitable for carrying to snowy mountains.
 The key to this "Trail Soba" is that it does not come in a cup, but in a waterproof bag-shaped package that can stand on its own.
 Simply pour boiling water into the bag, close the zipper, wait four minutes, then add the powdered soup and mix to complete a simple bowl of soba noodles

-Put the noodles in this and pour hot water over them to eat, and they won't get cold even on the snow.
+When you put the noodles in this bag and pour hot water over them, they stay warm even on snow.

-When not in use, it can be folded up small and used as a small item holder
+When not in use, it folds up small and can be used as a small storage container

 The soba noodles are made with stone-ground organic buckwheat flour from Niigata Prefecture, resulting in an authentic finish that tastes like fresh noodles.
 The soup has a gentle flavor with a strong flavor of bonito, mackerel, and kelp stock.
 You won't be able to resist drinking it all.
 It weighs 98g.
 The package is easy to hold and eat.
 It's quite light, with just soba noodles and soup, so I would have preferred it if it came with tempura flakes or deep-fried tofu.
 It might also be a good idea to bring your favorite toppings